Introduction to the English legal system :

 These exceptions were said in the decisions Young, they will be more exceptions to the fact that we have to follow our own decisions.

 - Criminal division: the principle is the same.
 The leading case, young case has operated also for the criminal decisions.
 In such cases, justice is more important than certainty.
 Whenever the liberty of one person is in question then the court of appeal is allowed to depart from previous decisions more easy.
 So this is the rule that was set up in that case.
-There is a certain resistance from some judges in the court of appeal and in particular one famous judge Lord Denning who tried to establish the principle that the HL practice statement should also apply to the court of appeal.
+There is a certain resistance from some judges in the court of appeal and in particular one famous judge Lord Denning who tried to establish the principle that the House of Lords practice statement should also apply to the court of appeal.

 Lord Denning in David v Johnson.
 In this case, we can see the opposition of Lord Denning.
 It concerned a couple which lived in a flat but the woman was regularly battered by her husband and this woman after having fledge the domicile she applied under the domestic violence act, she applied for an instruction ordering her husband to stop using violence and go out the flat. .
 There was a previous decision.
 This husband argued on this previous decision.
 If the court of appeal will to follow his own previous decisions then they should not issue his previous decision. .
-Lord Denning writes that the court of appeal should apply the same guideline as the HL and not to follow his own decision.
+Lord Denning writes that the court of appeal should apply the same guideline as the House of Lords and not to follow his own decision.

 His colleague said that it should not be adopted as a principle that we are able to depart from our decisions but we should just hunt another exception lay down in the Young case. .
-The HL agreed with the court of appeal that an injunction could be granted but disagreed on the use of precedent saying that the court of appeal had been wrong to deviate from the exceptions lay down in the young case.
+The House of Lords agreed with the court of appeal that an injunction could be granted but disagreed on the use of precedent saying that the court of appeal had been wrong to deviate from the exceptions lay down in the young case.
 Still today the young case principle is applied.

 =>Do lower courts bind themselves?